MethodicalAcceleratorDesign/MAD-NG/docs/source/linalg.rst

 Error-like Mapping Methods
 --------------------------

-The following table lists the methods built from the application of :func:`mat:map()` to the functions from the module :mod:`MAD.gmath` for :type:`matrix` and :type:`cmatrix`.
+The following table lists the methods built from the application of :func:`mat:map()` to the error-like functions from the module :mod:`MAD.gmath` for :type:`matrix` and :type:`cmatrix`.

 ==========================  ===============================
 Functions                   Equivalent Mapping